This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 One of the best things about Python is how easy it is to learn.
 Of all the programming languages on the market, none is as simple as Python.
-And even though the language is very beginner-friendly, that doesn’t mean it’s limited in what you can do.
+Even though the language is very beginner-friendly, that doesn’t mean your capabilities are limited.
 When you first start your journey with this language, you’ll find that creating text-based applications is remarkably easy.
 With two simple lines of code, you can create the popular Hello, World! application.
 That code looks like this:

 # This program prints Hello, world! print('Hello, world!')
 Run the program, and it would print out: Hello, world!